HannesHofer/fenrirWeb/README.md

 ## Introduction
 Fenrir provides a user friendly way to route all traffic from configured trough a VPN tunnel.

-This is done via ARP Spoofing.
-Determined default GW on `inputinterface` is spoofed to configured device.
+FenrirApp is a webinterface for viewing/ configuring fenrir.
-Configuration is stored in `/var/cache/fenrir/settings.db`
+Configuration is stored in `/var/cache/fenrir/fenrir.db`

 ## Installation
 Fenrir is a pure python3 application.
 (3.6+)